 - Extra gram flour for rolling with

-- Scrub and chop the sweet potato and boil until soft with skin still included (approximately 10 minutes).
+- Scrub and chop the sweet potato and boil until soft with the skin still included (approximately 10 minutes).
 Then drain and place in a mixing bowl.

 - Crush garlic and chop along with coriander leaves (as small as you can) with a sharp knife.

-- Add all ingredients into blender or food processor (EXCEPT the gram flour).
+- Add all ingredients into a blender or food processor (EXCEPT the gram flour).
 I find this actually works best with a hand (immersion) blender.
 With a hand blender, you can apply downward pressure and get in there nicely… if you use a jug blender or food processor it will work fine if you keep scraping down the sides and loosen the mixture.
-Alternatively you could go for the real rustic effect and use a strong potato masher to do the job instead.
+Alternatively, you could go for the real rustic effect and use a strong potato masher to do the job instead.
 Blend until most of the mixture is broken down.
 It doesn’t need to be totally smooth; it can be quite rustic.

 - Once blended add the gram flour and continue to mix in with a spoon.
-If you leave it on the side for a while (half and hour or half a day) then it will firm up a little making it slightly easier to roll.
+If you leave it on the side for a while (half an hour or half a day) then it will firm up a little making it slightly easier to roll.
 I sometimes let it stand if I have time, but that’s not essential.

 - Chickpea moisture varies from batch to batch.
 The mixture should be soft and pliable, easy to roll into a ball in your hands.
 Take a heaped teaspoon worth of mixture and roll a small ball (this should be smaller than a golf ball).
 The delightful yellowness glow of the turmeric will rub off a bit on your hands.
 If you’d rather now yellow-out your hands then use extra gram flour to roll with.
 If your mixture is too soft to roll well, then add a little extra gram flour or use gram flour to roll in.

-- Place on a lightly oiled baking tray and bake in preheated oven at gas mark 6 or 7 (200˚C to 220˚C) for approximately 30 minutes or until tanned.
+- Place on a lightly oiled baking tray and bake in a preheated oven at gas mark 6 or 7 (200˚C to 220˚C) for approximately 30 minutes or until tanned.